• Skip to primary navigation

 Safira

-Moong Masoor Daal - Split Yellow Mung and Red Daal - Here is how you can make the most flavourful Masoor and Split Moong Dal at home.
+Masoor Daal (Red Lentils) with Garlic Tadka - Here is how you can make the most flavourful Masoor and Split Moong Dal at home.
 This is an easy Vegetarian recipe that can be changed up easily.
 We add lots of Garlic (both sliced and pureed) as well as other ingredients to make a very robust, rich and delicious Daal that you will want to make time and time again.
 The Tadka is what makes it so don't skip it!

 5 from 1 vote